 The thought of spending hours in a cave every day is scary to many.
 However, the DongZhong cave in China is famed for having housed a school.
-The Maio village people loved sending their children to that school until the government ordered for it to be shut down.
+The Maio village people loved sending their children to that school until the government ordered it to be shut down.
 The cave remains to be a renowned tourist destination for cavers around the world.

 Datdawtaung cave, Myanmar

 The story behind the Datdwtaung cave in Myanmar is a total mystery.
 It is said that the locals used it as a hiding place from the Ghengis Kahn, who was the head of the feared Mongol empire.
 It is now a majestic cave inhabited by monks.
 A Buddhist temple lies at its entrance, making it a great meditation getaway.

 Whether you are an experienced caver, or just starting on this beautiful journey, caves are (and will continue to be) tremendously exciting.
 Before booking an exploration trip to one of these caves, please make sure to check with your tour company what the required caving skill is for each one of them

 When you’re ready to get started caving, be sure to read my Beginners Guide.